-The celebrations of the Scrutinies are meant to prompt a further self-searching and deeper repentance in the elect as they get closer to the Sacraments of Initiation.
+The celebrations of the Scrutinies are meant to prompt a further self-searching and deeper repentance in the elect as they get closer to initiation Sacraments.
 The Scrutinies are a liturgical avenue gradually traversed by the elect with the help of the faith community.